gilmore-lab/databrary-authorizations/authorizations/Templates-OSPs.md

 Andrea

 # PSU

-mdr5@psu.edu- Melissa Surovec
+**Always send full agreement**

+Email: datarequest@psu.edu, kad195@psu.edu

-Subject: Databrary Access Agreement for Dr. *Ginger Moore*
+Subject: Databrary Access Agreement for Dr. [FULL NAME]

-Dear Melissa,
+Dear Ms. McNitt,

-<AUTHORIZED INVESTIGATOR> has registered on Databrary.org and is seeking authorization through Penn State University.
-Attached is the e-signed agreement.

-<AUTHORIZED INVESTIGATOR>, I believe you will need to sign the agreement and return it to Melissa's office.

-Many thanks for your help with this process.

-All best,
-Lisa
+I write on behalf of Dr. **[FULL NAME]** who has requested access to Databrary, a web-based library for video data in developmental science.
+Access to Databrary is granted only to authorized individuals.
+To become authorized, (1) the investigator must read and understand the Databrary Access Agreement and, (2) an authorized organizational representative of the university or institution must co-sign his or her agreement.
+By signing, the institution verifies that the individual is eligible to conduct independent research at that institution and maintains an ethics board that oversees research activities.
+IRB approval is not required for authorization to access the library.

+You can find more information about Databrary on our website (databrary.org).
+We also have a document addressing the most commonly asked questions by institutions: http://databrary.org/access/guide/institutions.html.
+The other institutions that have approved and signed the agreement are also listed on our website: http://databrary.org/community/institutions.html.

+Please read the attached agreement for Dr. **[FULL NAME]** and, if you approve, kindly return the signed copy to me to complete Dr. **[LAST NAME]**'s authorization.
+Please have Dr. **[LAST NAME]** provide their signature on page 1 and initials on page 3.
+Please complete and provide a signature on page 1 and as well as providing initials after each section in Annex I on pages 2 and 3

+If you approve, kindly return the signed copy to me to complete Dr. **[LAST NAME]**'s authorization.
+Please let me know if you have any questions or need any further information.

+Many thanks,
+Andrea

 # UMD

 Dear Mr. Falasca,

-I'm writing on behalf of Dr. ​Nan Ratner​ who is seeking authorization to Databrary through the University of Maryland.
-If you’d like, you can complete Annex II to add her to the list of UMD authorized PIs.
+I'm writing on behalf of Dr. **[FULL NAME]** who is seeking authorization to Databrary through the University of Maryland.
+If you’d like, you can complete Annex II to add him to the list of UMD authorized PIs.
 I’ve attached the fully executed agreement with the agreed upon language for reference.
+Please have Dr. **[LAST NAME]** provide their handwritten signature.

 Thank you very much for your help.

 Best,
-Vicky
+Andrea

 *ATTACH THE AGREEMENT WITH HIS NAME ON IT*

-* OPEN PROJECT: CHANGE TO SUBMITTED

 # FIRST EMAIL RESPONSE TO REVISION REQUEST